philipturner/metal-flash-attention/README.md

 # FlashAttention (Metal Port)

+> WARNING: The code is not finished yet.
+It is currently a "minimum viable product".
+Meaning, a complete reproduction of the Flash2 paper with reasonable performance, massive memory savings, and no bugs.
+Someone skilled in the art would attain meaningful insights from examining the code.
+The outstanding performance issues will be resolved in July&ndash;August 2024.

 This repository ports the official implementation of [FlashAttention](https://github.com/Dao-AILab/flash-attention) to Apple silicon.
 It is a minimal, maintainable set of source files that reproduces the FlashAttention algorithm.

 The source tree contains a customized version of the [unified GEMM kernel](https://gist.github.com/philipturner/84f613a5cc745460a914d2c6ad226131), a self-contained script for reaching peak performance in matrix multiplications.
 The GEMM kernel is distinct from the FlashAttention kernel.
 The modified GEMM kernel serves a few purposes, such as testing naive attention algorithms.
 Code related specifically to GEMM, and its maintenance, is out of scope for `metal-flash-attention`.